 On 205 acres near the picturesque bluffs of the Mississippi River, Stanley Smith raises beef cows and grows organic corn in southeastern Minnesota.
-He grew up on this small farm in the rolling hills of Winona County and worked in partnership with his dad until his dad retired.
-Smith and his wife, Vickie, purchased the farm, and by the year 2000, they began transitioning to organic, the same year that the USDA set up organic standards.
+He grew up on this small farm in the rolling hills of Winona County and worked alongside his dad until his dad retired.
+Smith and his wife, Vickie, purchased the farm, and by 2000, they began transitioning to organic, the same year the USDA set up organic standards.

 Since the year 2000, annual sales of organics have shown double-digit growth, and there’s an increasing demand for organic livestock feed (USDA-ERS, 2018).
-For some organic livestock feed growers, open-pollinated corn offers promise because producers can save seed and reuse it the next year, and they can develop their own adapted varieties that can be better suited to their own growing conditions.
-And while trials have shown that open-pollinated corn yields are usually 15-20 percent lower on average than hybrid yields, open-pollinated lines typically have higher protein content and utilize soil nutrients more efficiently (Rodale Institute, 2005).
+For some organic livestock feed growers, open-pollinated corn offers promise because they can save seed and reuse it the next year, and develop their own adapted varieties better suited to their growing conditions.
+And while trials have shown that open-pollinated corn yields are typically 15-20 percent lower than hybrid yields, open-pollinated lines typically have higher protein content and use soil nutrients more efficiently (Rodale Institute, 2005).

-Smith became interested in open-pollinated corn because of the potential for higher nutritional value as organic livestock feed.
-In 2017, Smith applied for and received an NCR-SARE Farmer Rancher grant to explore a number of key questions.
+Smith became interested in open-pollinated corn because of its potential to provide higher nutritional value for organic livestock feed.
+In 2017, Smith applied for and received an NCR-SARE Farmer Rancher grant to explore several key questions.
 His objective?
 To find a suitable open-pollinated corn variety for southeastern Minnesota that could yield well enough with its higher nutritional traits so as to be financially feasible.
-He called his project “Does Open-Pollinated Corn Have a Place on Today’s Organic Farm?”
+He called his project "Does Open-Pollinated Corn Have a Place on Today's Organic Farm?”

-The nutritional value of open-pollinated corn was Smith’s major concern entering this project; he was particularly concerned with protein.
-With the SARE grant funds, Smith looked at six open-pollinated corn varieties and one hybrid, comparing yields and protein content.
+The nutritional value of open-pollinated corn was Smith’s primary concern entering this project; he was particularly interested in protein.
+With SARE grant funds, Smith evaluated six open-pollinated corn varieties and one hybrid, comparing yields and protein content.

 “Sellers have mentioned better nutrient values, but I’ve never seen actual results from feed analysis,” said Smith.
 “The laboratory results verify that the open-pollinated corn I tested through this project all had higher protein levels compared to the hybrid I used in this trial.
 Most were close to two percent higher.”

 He found that all but one of the open-pollinated corn varieties in his plot had protein levels over 10%.
 The check tested the lowest at 8.41% protein.
-To make it more clear what a 2% difference in protein content would mean for a producer, Smith provided a brief analysis comparing the nutrient content and economics of organic corn livestock feed with an 8.2% protein level to feed with a 10.2% protein level.
+To clarify what a 2% difference in protein content would mean for a producer, Smith provided a brief analysis comparing the nutrient content and economics of organic corn livestock feed at an 8.2% protein level with feed at a 10.2% protein level.

 “A 16% feed ration with soybean meal at 46% and corn at 8.2% protein would mean 20.6% meal and 79.4% corn,” explained Smith.
 “This would produce feed costing $21.54 per 100 pounds, not counting other additives needed.
 A ration using corn with 10.2% protein would use 16.2% meal and 83.8% corn costing $20.38 or a savings of $1.16 per 100 pounds.”